funkey7dan/AndroidWhatsapp/README.md

 # Android app client - Chats App (DTWchats - Daniel and Tomer web chats)

+**THIS APP IS INTENDED TO WORK WITH https://github.com/TomerPardi/WebAPI/tree/DB_Branch1 VERSION OF THE SERVER**
 ## General
 - This is the third and last part out of three in the project for _Advanced Programming 2_ course at Bar Ilan University.
 - In this part we implemented an android client for our chat app.